College: Education, Health, and Human Sciences

 Professional Educator’s Certificate

 Upon awarding of the Master’s degree you will have satisfied all the requirements for a state-approved teacher preparation program in Florida.
-You will be eligible for a Florida Professional Educator’s Certificate in English (6 - 12) with an endorsement in English for Speakers of Other Languages (ESOL) endorsement.
+You will be eligible for a Florida Professional Educator’s Certificate in English (6 - 12) with endorsements in ESOL and Reading.

 Prerequisite Coursework: (6 hours)